hackclub/some-assembly-required/guide/writing-code/instructions/functions.md

 ```

 We can think of our labels as our function names.
 We don't have the ability to pass in arguments to our labels the same way that we can in functions, but we do have registers we can use!
 So here, we're using `rax` to hold our "return" value from each "function".

+TODO: talk about the instruction pointer, talk about "conventions" a little bit - that'll introduce the stack

 <br />